Cards win 10th in row, beat Brewers to extend wild-card lead

 Cardinals: RHP Miles Mikolas (1-2, 4.50) starts the third game of the series on Wednesday.
 Mikolas allowed three hits in 5 2/3 scoreless innings in his last start for his first victory since 2019.

 Brewers: LHP Brett Anderson (4-8, 4.18) is scheduled to come off the IL for his first start since Sept.
-1. Brewers manager Craig Counsell said Anderson was likely to make a short start, followed by the bullpen.
+1. Counsell said Anderson was likely to make a short start, followed by the bullpen.